mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

  create mode 100644 japanese.txt
 ```

 That "**pulls**" the changes in the GitHub repo and merges them onto my local repo.
+The file `japanese.txt` was entirely new to my local repo, and all Git had to do was copy it over.
 Now the three repositories (Na-Rae's local, Brad’s local, and Na-Rae’s on GitHub) are back in sync.

 > ### A Basic Collaborative Workflow